KIR-CellDIVE/wsi-analysis-ark/README.md

 >```
 >

-You should now see a link similar to `http://127.0.0.1:9999/lab/workspaces/lab?reset?token=...`, copy it and open it in your preferred browser.
+You should now see a link similar to `http://127.0.0.1:9998/lab/workspaces/lab?reset?token=...`, copy it and open it in your preferred browser.
 Then, in the left sidebar navigate you can open one of analysis notebooks.
-Since the notebooks are read-only, save a copy and open it before preceeding with your analysis.
+Since the notebooks are read-only, save a copy via `File->Download` in the top taskbar and open from the left sidebar before preceding with your analysis.
 If you are following one from the [whole slide segmentation](https://github.com/KIR-CellDIVE/wsi-segmentation) pipeline you should start with the [2 - "Pixel clustering with pixie" notebook](https://github.com/angelolab/ark-analysis#2-pixel-clustering-with-pixie) of the `ark-analysis` toolbox.

 ## How to cite